ktrnka/mlops_example_ecs/README.md

 * Get Github Actions deployment working - right now I'm just working with manual deployment.
     * First step - use the deployment user locally
 * Test that the health endpoint is helpful if I break Docker
-    * It doesn't help if the memory setting is wrong
+    * It sorta worked, though it took an hour to give up on unhealthy instances.
+And I had to do some weird memory configuration
     * Setup a timeout on the stack update, which would prevent a deploy from hanging when memory is misconfigured.
 * Add something to CDK to prevent memory misconfiguration.
+* https: To do this, I need to figure out how to make a certificate
+* domain name: It looks like it'd work if I had a domain on Route53

 # Notes on this version